Triv24/Cybersecurity-/Course-03_M-02.md

 - Security protocols are network protocols that ensure that data is sent and received securely across a network.
 Security protocols use encryption algorithms to protect data in transit.
 Below are some common security protocols.

 #### Hypertext Transfer Protocol Secure (HTTPS)
 - is a network protocol that provides a secure method of communication between clients and website servers.
 HTTPS is a secure version of HTTP that uses secure sockets layer/transport layer security (SSL/TLS) encryption on all transmissions so that malicious actors cannot read the information contained.
-HTTPS uses port 443.
+HTTPS uses `port 443`.
 In the TCP/IP model, HTTPS occurs at the application layer.

 #### Secure File Transfer Protocol (SFTP)
 - is a secure protocol used to transfer files from one device to another over a network.
-SFTP uses secure shell (SSH), typically through TCP port 22.
+SFTP uses secure shell (SSH), typically through TCP `port 22`.
 SSH uses Advanced Encryption Standard (AES) and other types of encryption to ensure that unintended recipients cannot intercept the transmissions.
 In the TCP/IP model, SFTP occurs at the application layer.
 SFTP is used often with cloud storage.
 Every time a user uploads or downloads a file from cloud storage, the file is transferred using the SFTP protocol.

 ### Additional network protocols :